Arnazz10/Fit-Tracker/README.md

-# 🏋️‍♂️ FitTracker - Complete Fitness Gy
+# 🏋️‍♂️ FitTracker - Complete Fitness Gym

 A modern, responsive fitness tracking application built with React that helps users manage their workout routines, track nutrition, and monitor their fitness progress